karimosama7/Retail-sales-dataset/README.md

-Your code appears to be a comprehensive analysis of retail sales data using Python.
-To make it easier for others to understand and run this analysis, you can include a detailed README in your GitHub repository.
-Below is a sample README that explains the purpose of the script, how to set up the environment, and how to run the analysis.

----

 # Retail Sales Analysis

 This repository contains a Python script for analyzing a retail sales dataset.
 The script performs various data analysis tasks, including exploring the dataset, visualizing product sales trends, and identifying key metrics.